 Possibly the most exciting aspect of the Biden student loan plan is that it costs far less than the Warren and Sanders plans and is arguably more likely to become a reality.

-Biden on Debt Cancellation, Student Loan Forgiveness and Free College
+Biden on Debt Cancellation, Student Loan Forgiveness, and Free College

 Elizabeth Warren and Bernie Sanders have both released comprehensive plans to forgive most or all existing federal student debt.
 Warren and Sanders have also proposed free college for students pursuing a four-year degree.

-Biden’s plan will not be as generous.
+Biden’s plan is not as generous.

-For graduates, Biden isn’t proposing any sort of blanket forgiveness for borrowers.
+For graduates, Biden isn’t proposing any blanket forgiveness for borrowers.
 For future students, Biden is supporting free community college for up to two years.
 However, he won’t be pushing for four years of college, despite previous support for free public college.

 In short, Biden’s position on many student debt issues will be far less generous than the ones advocated by Warren and Sanders.

-The good news, is that Biden is still proposing some ideas that would help many current borrowers…
+The good news is that Biden is still proposing some ideas that would help many current borrowers…

 Biden Looks to Lower Student Loan Bills